-In addition to selected coursework, students will complete a capstone experience of 3 or more credits, involving a mentored research or clinical experience that is negotiated between the student and his or her certificate faculty advisor.
+In addition to selected coursework, students will complete a capstone experience of 3 or more credits, involving a mentored research or clinical experience that is negotiated between the student and his or her graduate certificate faculty advisor.
 Examples of potential capstone experiences include:

 - tracking a bill introduced into the Washington State Legislature to reduce children's exposure to brominated flame retardants in clothing and furniture